Bangarang: Music video

 A music video for the song premiered via YouTube on February 16, 2012.
 It depicts a group of three young boys robbing an ice cream truck in an elaborate heist.
 During the robbery, the ringleader of the boys amputates the truck driver's hand by slamming a door on his wrist.
-While the other boys celebrate, he throws his ice cream down in shame and disgust at his actions and what he did to the ice cream man.
+While the other boys celebrate, he throws his ice cream down in shame and disgust.

 When the boys have grown to adulthood, they perform a similarly elaborate heist on a group of bank robbers who have stolen several briefcases of cash.
 They succeed in stealing the cash, and the gang's leader surprises the ice cream man by giving him one of the cases.

 Drawing from the song's 'Peter Pan/Hook' theme, the video features references to Captain Hook in the ice cream truck driver's style of moustache, the tattoo of a crocodile on his right hand, and the replacement of that hand with a hook.